bloomberg/amqpprox/docs/sessions.md

 * **datacenter-affinity**: Backends with the same datacenter property as the proxy instance will be partitioned higher than those with a different value.

+Is it possible to create custom partition policies by implementing the `PartitionPolicy` interface.
+See `AffinityPartitionPolicy` for an example.
+Policies are designed to be compoundable, i.e. the output partitions of one policy can be input into the next, they are applied in series.

 #### Backend Selectors

 When starting a connection, a specific backend must be chosen from the